 We have included a timetable in the guidelines to summarize the most important steps and dates in this process.
-An electronic copy of each casebook must be submitted via SmartPath by 12 noon on Wednesday, November 9, 2022.
+An electronic copy of each casebook must be submitted via SmartPath by 12 noon on Wednesday, November 5, 2025.

 By the end of October, the casebook committee chair prepares for the candidate a separate one-page evaluation that presents the committee's distillation of the casebook.
 Written comments to the candidate should include the salient aspects of the case, positive and negative, and an invitation for formal response from the candidate to the comments.
 The committee's recommendation should not be revealed in their memorandum.
-This assessment memorandum is included in the casebook (H.C.5), and submitted to the candidate simultaneously with submission of the casebook to the Department.
-The candidate may respond, in writing, to the ADAA with a copy to the Department Chair by November 9, 2022.
+This assessment memorandum is included in the casebook (H.C.5) and submitted to the candidate simultaneously with submission of the casebook to the Department.
+The candidate may respond, in writing, to the ADAA with a copy to the Department Chair by November 5, 2025.

-At the same time that casebooks are submitted to the College on November 9, 2022, Department Chairs should inform candidates of the department's decision to recommend or not recommend promotion and/or granting of tenure.
+At the same time that casebooks are submitted to the College on November 5, 2025, Department Chairs should inform candidates of the department's decision to recommend or not recommend promotion and/or granting of tenure.
 Please copy the ADAA if this notification is done by letter or email.

-The EC will evaluate the casebooks in depth during December 2022 and January 2023.
+The EC will evaluate the casebooks in depth during December 2025 and January 2026.
 The EC often raises questions about the casebooks and will request the Department Chairs to respond to these questions with additional information or clarification in writing.
 Department Chairs may consult the candidates to get information for the EC, as long as no confidential elements of the evaluation are disclosed.

-The promotion/tenure review meeting with the EC, Department Chairs and Associate Deans is scheduled for Thursday, January 19 and Friday, January 20, 2023.
+The promotion/tenure review meeting with the EC, Department Chairs and Associate Deans is scheduled for January 15 and January 16.
 Please block your calendars.
-A review agenda and additional details will be provided mid-January.
+A review agenda and additional details will be provided in early January.